thingsboard/thingsboard.github.io/docs/reference/plugins/rabbitmq.md

 ![image](/images/reference/plugins/rabbitmq/rabbitmq-plugin-config-2.png)

-Please set correctly host, port and credentials so extensian is able to connect to RabbitMQ broker.
+Please set host, port and credentials correctly so extension is able to connect to RabbitMQ broker.

 Save plugin and click on *'Activate'* plugin button: